zoryktom/zoryktom/README.md

 ## Hi there 👋

-I'm **Zorykto Mykola**, an incoming master's student in Data Science at The University of Pittsburgh.
-I'm passionate about data science and am actively seeking an entry-level junior role in the field.

 ### 🔭 I’m currently working on
 - Data Science Projects to build my portfolio and demonstrate my skills.